thuvarakan2001/Customer-Churn/README.md

  * Using python data science libraries to further understand the dataset and build a prediction model
  * Apply proper data cleaning and preprocessing techniques to dataset to ensure best accuracy from model
  * Future expansions to the analysis like future feature building and creating more advanced machine learning models with the dataset
- * Understand Logistic regression, it's use case in the context of this dataset and build more complex models
+ * Understand Logistic regression, it's use case in the context of this dataset and build more complex models with the dataset.

 ### Data Loading